EdoardoBotta/Gaussian-Mixture-VAE/README.md

 ## Gumbel approximation
 One of the main challenges in using discrete latents in VAEs is the inherent non-differentiability of the resulting PMF of the variational distribution q_{\phi}.
 This makes it unfeasible to optimize the objective via gradient-based methods.

 We solve this issue by approximating the one-hot encoded vectors $z_t$ by a vector drawn from a Gumbel distribution.
-As training proceeds, the temperature of the Gumbel distribution is slowly annalead to 0 and the approximation becomes progressively more accurate.
+The temperature of the Gumbel distribution is initialized at an arbitrary value and slowly annalead to 0, making the approximation progressively more accurate.

 ## References
 * [Tutorial: Categorical Variational Autoencoders using Gumbel-Softmax](https://blog.evjang.com/2016/11/tutorial-categorical-variational.html) by Eric Jang